tamanna-mehta/CMPE-258/Assignment-6/README.md

-Extra points : If you implement a new activation function, new optimizer and new loss function in this code.

 2) MANDATORY : Build an CNN based image classifier (at least 3 - 5 categories) from a custom data set you acquire (either from images.google.com or other places

+Image classification of Dog Breeds

+Implemented in --

+2a) keras
-Implement in both keras as well as pytorch lightning (two colabs)
+2b) pytorch lightning (two colabs)